What is CBILS?

 - For CBILS proposals to Lenders other than your incumbent, our Success Fee will be 2% of funds approved; which is two thirds (33% discount) of our normal fee for arranging loan facilities.

-Further discounts will be applied for larger loan amounts.
-Fees other than a Commitment Fee set out below, our fees are fully contingent on successful loan approval.
+Other than a Commitment Fee set out below, our fees are fully contingent on successful loan approval.